Resources for Volunteer Fire Departments

 Search and rescue equipment and gear

 Unmanned Aerial Systems

-New federal regulations require that all single item purchases costing over $5,000 be tracked, therefore purchases of items costing this amount will be limited to slip-on/skid units, pumps, and UTVs only.
+Federal regulations require that all single item purchases costing more than $5,000 be tracked; therefore, purchases of items costing this amount will be limited to new/used 4x4 vehicles, which will be utilized as a Type 6/7 Wildland Engine -- as defined by the National Wildfire Coordinating Group (PDF) -- with a total cost of $40,000 or less, slip-on/skid units, pumps, and UTVs only.

 Since planning is the key to the efficient and effective use of equipment, personnel, and organization, priority will be given to fire companies which have established goals and objectives and have developed plans to meet them.